Blog icon

 Next steps

 The GenCost 2024-25 draft report will be released in the final quarter of 2024.
-The consultation period will be open for six weeks to gather stakeholder feedback.
+The consultation process will gather stakeholder feedback for at least six weeks.

 A stakeholder webinar will take place during the consultation process to discuss the report's key insights and its role in AEMO's forecasting and planning activities.
 Details to be advised.